 A view of the evening sky as seen from our campsite.
 That night we heard only nature’s sounds…which included the buzz of mosquitoes.

 The night sky was dark on this moonless night.
-Note the prominent stars of the Big Dipper, in the right of the image is Polaris (the North Star) and the Little Dipper.
-To locate Polaris, all you have to do is to find the Big Dipper pointer stars, which are located at the outer part of the Big Dipper’s bowl (seen at the bottom on the image).
+Note the prominent stars of the Big Dipper, in the right of the image, is Polaris (the North Star) and the Little Dipper.
+To locate Polaris, all you have to do is to find the Big Dipper pointer stars, which are located at the outer part of the Big Dipper’s bowl (seen at the bottom of the image).
 Draw a line from these and go about 5 times the distance to Polaris.

 In the morning, the trail led us north, deep into the burn zone of the Waldo Lake Wilderness.
 The devastation from the fire continued for miles, but new growth was all around us as we hiked.
 Also observed were several types of bees, a wasp, woodpeckers, and a small toad.

 Lake Kiwa is shown in the background.
 The trail junction (not shown) was partially hidden by a fallen tree that also served as the post for the trail sign.
-The path returning us to Waldo Lake was heavy with blowdown; this two-mile trail required twice the time because of the quantity of downed trees we had to climb over – more scampering!
+The path returning us to Waldo Lake was heavy with blowdown; this two-mile trail required twice the time because of the number of downed trees we had to climb over – more scampering!

-Lower Rigdon Lake offered us the visual treat of a deep blue and some much needed shade for a short break.
+Lower Rigdon Lake offered us the visual treat of a deep blue and some much-needed shade for a short break.
 Near the top of the hill is Upper Ringdon Lake.